mmgaggle/hybrid-data-context/README.md

              --strategy=docker
 ```

-Again, you can watch the image building process progress by tailing the buildconfig log.
+Again, you can observe the image building process by tailing the buildconfig log.

 ```
 oc logs -f buildconfig/base-notebook
 ```

-Next, we'll deploy a Jupyter notebook application into OpenShift using the openshift-spark image we built as the base, and provide a few environmental variables.
+Once the base-notebook image is built, we can use it to deploy a Jupyter notebook application.

 ```
 oc new-app -i myproject/base-notebook:latest \